dfelinto/blender-manual/manual/files/blend/rename.rst

 Data Source
    Where to look for the data-blocks that are intended to be renamed.

-   Selected
-      Operates on the currently selected objects.
+   :Selected: Operates on the currently selected objects.
-   All
-      Operates on all data in the blend file.
+   :All: Operates on all data in the blend file.

 Data Type
    The :ref:`data-block type <data-system-datablock-types>` to perform the batch rename operations on.